TD-Dan/Sunwai/Full dictionary.baked.md

 Example::   *Neko ta **un** ne pu.* = "The cat **hides under** the structure."

 ### Descriptor
 *   Describes something as being low, underneath, deep, hidden, or submerged.
-Often uses locative markers like ne or i when spatial.
+Often uses locative markers like NE or I when spatial.

 Example::   *Neko o **ne un** le pu.* = "The cat is **(located) under** the structure."